Richard Netterville: Cess controversy

 Netterville is the younger son of a mean family and (his father) second justice of one of the benches, born to nothing and yet only by your Majesty's bounty liveth in better countenance than his father ever did or his elder brother doth; and notwithstanding that all he hath, he holdeth of your Highness in effect, he is (your sacred Majesty not offended with so bad a term as his lewdness deserveth) as seditious a varlet and as great an impugner of English Government as any this land beareth and calls for severe dealing with.

 The Queen, in the end, dealt leniently enough with the three lawyers: as opposition mounted to Sidney's plans, his position in the Irish government weakened accordingly.
 The lawyers, having made an abject apology, were released from the Fleet and soon pardoned.

-In the political troubles of the early 1580s, especially the rebellions of William Nugent and James Eustace, 3rd Viscount Baltinglass, the Netervilles were deeply involved, and two of Richard's brothers were killed fighting on the rebels' side.
+In the political troubles of the early 1580s, especially the rebellions of William Nugent and James Eustace, 3rd Viscount Baltinglass, the Nettervilles were deeply involved, and two of Richard's brothers were killed fighting on the rebels' side.
 This enhanced Richard's standing with the Roman Catholic gentry, but no doubt deepened the Crown's suspicion of him.
 He was frequently accused of harbouring Roman Catholic priests, but no charges were ever brought against him.